angel-sarmiento/ROM-Projects/1D-Heat_equation/report.md

-## Modeling the 1D Heat/Diffusion Equation using a Reduced-Order Model
+# Modeling the 1D Heat/Diffusion Equation using a Reduced-Order Model
+By: Angel Sarmiento

 ## Introduction

 In this work is a view of a subject that is a bit of a passion of mine as of late.